bmp-dot/nutanixapibootcamp/api_vm_guest_customization/api_vm_guest_customization.rst

   Estimated time to complete: **20 MINUTES**

-In the following exercise, you will create a Windows VM using Nutanix v3 APIs.
+In the following exercise you will create a Windows VM using Nutanix v3 APIs.
 In the API body you will include a unattend.xml to allow guest customization.
 The unattend.xml is base64 encoded.